STUDENT BEHAVIOR EXPECTATIONS

 We ask that you make arrangements with specific teachers, especially if a long-term project has been assigned to be worked on during the absence.
 If the reason for an absence is a school-sponsored trip, ask your teachers their expectations.
 Students may have a choice of completing assignments prior to the prearranged absence or have one day for each day absent to make up the work, generally not to exceed ten school days.

 For students who have been absent one or two days, first check your classes’ online sites (Google Classroom and StudentVue gradebook), then ask your teachers about the work you missed.
 For absences of three or more days, our preferred method for obtaining assignments is to first check the class Google Classroom site, and email teachers with specific questions.
 Teachers check email daily.
-For those without internet/email access, contact the front office.
-Please give 24 hours’ notice to the office to allow adequate time to gather assignments.

 We expect our IB learners to be principled.
 Teachers will address academic dishonesty with students.
 Repeated offenses will be referred to administration.